Learn to Hunt

-Use white and/or yellow jigs (1/8 ounce) in tandem where you see the schools of white bass chasing minnows to the surface.
+Use white and/or yellow jigs (1/8 ounce) in tandem where you see the schools of White Bass chasing minnows to the surface.

 Typical White Bass habitat is the deep, quiet pools of medium to large rivers and the mid-water environment of lakes and reservoirs.
-They are most often found in locations with sand and gravel bottoms in clear to slightly turbid water.
+They are most often found in places with sand and gravel bottoms in clear to slightly turbid water.

 Spawning is a spring ritual that occurs in Iowa from April through mid-June at water temperatures from 58 to 70 degrees.
 Sexually mature fish form schools, often unisexual groups, that move onto shoals or estuaries before spawning.
 Actual spawning starts when several males surround a female and the group swims around scattering eggs and milt near the surface.
 The eggs are small, averaging about .031 inch in diameter.
 The number of eggs produced varies from about 241,000 to 933,00 per mature adult female, with the number proportional to body size.
 Once released, the eggs are fertilized and gradually sink to the bottom where they stick to rocks and bottom debris and hatch in several days.
 No parental care is given eggs or newly hatched fry.